HL7/cql-ig/input/pages/using-cql.md

 system version available on the server.

 ### Value Sets
-{: #value-sets-notes}

-##### Value set spelling and case usage.

-        "Value set", with two words, regardless of case, is the human-readable spelling.
-        "ValueSet", with one word and in PascalCase, is the FHIR Type.
-        "valueset", with one word and all lower case, is the proper spelling for use within cql statements and expressions, except when used within a URL.

 {: #value-sets}

 Conformance Requirement 2.7 describes how to specify a value set within a CQL library.